2XG-DEV/YoutubeClone/README.md

 # Intro

-This is a YouTube clone I have made using the YouTube Data API and react
+This is a YouTube clone I have made using the YouTube Data API and ReactJS

 The app presents the trending YouTube videos in Romania and can be used to search on youtube using the search bar